Send A Ball Shark Tank Net Worth 2023

 Kapustka and Moroko, two entrepreneurs with a business idea to expand the gift-giving services industry, have approached the Shark Tank with an offer of $86,000 for a 20% share in their business venture Send a Ball.
 To make this come alive, they have indicated that this values their company at $430,000.

-This is an exciting opportunity for the Sharks to invest into what could become a major success story.
+This is an exciting opportunity for the Sharks to invest in what could become a major success story.
 With Kapustka and Moroko’s ambitious enthusiasm and fresh entrepreneurial spirit, there is genuine potential for both parties to benefit from this deal.

 What is Send A Ball?